Capita Centre: History

+Artworks

-There is a porcelain mural by Lin Utzon in the ground floor lobby - installed in 1989.
+A porcelain mural by Lin Utzon is in the ground floor lobby - installed in 1989.
+The mural measures 12 by 15 metres and comprises over 7,000 tiles which were produced at the Royal Copenhagen Porcelain Factory.

 There was a second Lin Utzon sculpture "Capita 2" on the company executive floor.
 The last managing director of Capita (who later ran the company into liquidation) did not like the executive floor's design so arranged for the whole Seidler -designed executive floor on Level 31 to be gutted.
 Some architects from the Seidler office saved the Utzon artwork from being destroyed (traced wall paint outline and removed the porcelain cylinders).
-This Lin Utzon artwork featured at Museum of Sydney during a Harry Seidler exhibition in late 2014-15, and in 2016 was reassembled to Seidler office penthouse, Milsons Point.
-A Charles O. Perry sculpture "30” Helix Mobius Mace" (1988) was also part of Capita's executive floor on level 31, but when the executive floor was gutted, the sculpture was moved to the building basement.
+This Lin Utzon artwork featured at Museum of Sydney during a Harry Seidler exhibition in late 2014–15, and in 2016 was reassembled to Seidler office penthouse, Milsons Point.
+A sculpture by Charles O. Perry titled "30” Helix Mobius Mace" (1988) was also part of Capita's executive floor on level 31, but when the executive floor was gutted, the sculpture was moved to the building basement.
 The Perry sculpture was later relocated to the building's entry lobby as part of the ground floor enhancements of 2011.